(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-\textbf{Personalization.} In 20\% of the papers included, personalization was reported as a commonly used approach for gaining insights on performance differences between individuals.
-In particular, several works trained separate personalized models for inference on a single subject \cite{10.1145/3351281,10.1145/3264944,10.1145/3161601} or a group of subjects sharing a common characteristic.
+\textbf{Personalization.} 1 in 5 papers trained separate personalized models for inference on a single subject \cite{10.1145/3351281,10.1145/3264944,10.1145/3161601,wang2025s2pair,li2025practicalbp,shao2025my} or a group of subjects sharing a common characteristic \cite{yfantidou2023uncovering,10.1145/3569483}.
 For instance, \citet{10.1145/3369820} built personalized models for different age groups ``\textit{illustrating differences in communication patterns across age demographics that can impact model performance}''.
-Similarly, \citet{10.1145/3517249} utilized age-specific models for predicting the right moment for providing mobile safety help, as ``\textit{different ages in the sample have a significant influence on supportable moment predictions}''. \citet{10.1145/3517225} developed personalized models based on skin tone for camera-based, non-contact photoplethysmography, as ``\textit{previous work had already highlighted [skin tone and gender] issues with the Plane-Orthogonal-to-Skin [method]}''. \citet{10.1145/3494969} developed gender-specific models for speech recognition, as ``\textit{women’s voice is generally thinner and higher in pitch}'', while \citet{10.1145/3397313} explored BMI-based models for detecting eating activities via a multi-sensor necklace, due to ``\textit{differences in movement patterns while eating, change in the distance of the proximity sensor from the neck, and difference in posture during the eating activity}''. \\
+Similarly, \citet{10.1145/3517249} utilized age-specific models for just-in-time mobile safety help, as ``\textit{different ages in the sample have a significant influence on supportable moment predictions}''. \citet{10.1145/3517225} developed personalized models based on skin tone for camera-based photoplethysmography, as ``\textit{previous work had already highlighted [skin tone and gender] issues with the Plane-Orthogonal-to-Skin [method]}''. \citet{10.1145/3494969} developed gender-specific models for speech recognition, as ``\textit{women’s voice is generally thinner and higher in pitch}'', while \citet{10.1145/3397313} explored BMI-based models for detecting eating activities via a multi-sensor necklace, due to ``\textit{differences in movement patterns while eating, change in the distance of the proximity sensor from the neck, and difference in posture during the eating activity}''.